 Most times, the trials, challenges, or crises we face are just God setting “our bush on fire” to get our attention and give us a new direction in life.

 But unfortunately, rather than turning aside from all distractions to draw closer to God like Moses did so that we may see His vision and hear His voice, we often seek someone to blame, fight for our situation, or seek quick fixes.

 Is there any “bush” you hold dear to you strangely burning now?

-That may be God calling to you as He called to Moses from the burning bush!
+That may be God’s calling to you as He called to Moses from the burning bush!

-Don’t ignore God’s voice and continue to pursue your selfish ambitions, dreams, desires, or goals in life.
-God has a great and unique plan and purpose for your life that will impact or affect many lives, destinies and generations.
+Don’t ignore God’s voice and continue pursuing your selfish ambitions, dreams, desires, or goals.
+God has a great and unique plan and purpose for your life that will impact or affect many lives, destinies, and generations.

 When God set Moses’ bush on fire, Moses said, “I will now turn aside and see this great sight, why the bush does not burn.”
 (Exodus 3:3 NKJV).